Amsterdam University Press Response to COVID-19

 Like many, the majority of our staff have been working from home and will continue to do so for the foreseeable future.
 This is not an entirely new experience for some of us and we're fortunate that most operational aspects of the Press allow for this type of flexibility.

-Author and Review Copy Policy
+Review Copy Policy

 - International Institute of Social History, 18 March, Leiden, The Netherlands